- Number of Players

 Animal Crossing Guides

-Since launching back in March, it seems like half the planet has been enjoying Animal Crossing: New Horizons at some time or other.
+When it launched back in March 2020, it seemed like half the planet was playing Animal Crossing: New Horizons.
 Nintendo's serene life sim series has a habit of becoming a part of your daily routine like doing your teeth or walking the dog.
-Consequently, it etches itself into your brain;
+Consequently, it etches itself into your brain; reme

 It's Christmas, which might mean snow wherever you are in the world.
 However, not all of us are that lucky, and sadly have to settle for rain or – gasp! – ghastly sunshine instead.
 Fear not, though – there is a solution: playing winter-themed levels in your favourite games.
 Christmas is the best time for it too, as you're...